Find Trade Colleges

 After completing their Undergraduate Certificate, precision metal working graduates from Great Oaks Career Campuses carry an average student debt load of $6,611.

-ETI Technical College came in at #7 in this year’s edition of the Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in Ohio ranking.
-Located in the large suburb of Niles, ETI Technical College is a private for-profit school with a fairly small student population.
+With a ranking of #7, ETI Technical College did quite well on this year’s most popular schools for precision metal working students working on their undergraduate certificate.
+Located in the large suburb of Niles, ETI Technical College is a private for-profit college with a fairly small student population.

 About 20% of the students majoring in precision metal working at the school are women while 80% are male.